Flavorful, veggie-packed vegan red pepper pesto comes together in the time it takes your pasta to boil. It's a totally addictive vegan pasta sauce!

 - 1 batch Magical Fairy Dust - for topping, optional

-- To serve, transfer the pasta to a large serving bowl and toss with the red pepper pesto and sliced olives.
-Serve hot, topped with Magical Fairy Dust.
+- To serve, transfer the pasta-spinach mixture to a large serving bowl and toss with the red pepper pesto and sliced olives.
+Serve hot, topped with fairy dust.